Maluscat/reactive-storage/README.md

 be recursively traversed and registered until the given depth as long as it matches the `depthFilter` (only object literals and arrays by default).

+#### Instance
-The *instance method* uses the instance's configuration and returns itself to allow for chaining.
+The instance method uses the instance's configuration and returns itself, to allow for chaining.
 ```ts
 register(